 The final piece of evidence is that Rome not only accepted the Council and its creed, but there is explicit proof the Papacy accepted its canons.
 For example, without any controversy during the first session of Chalcedon (before the issuing of Canon 28) the Roman legate Paschasinus as well as an allied partisan (Diogenes of Cyzicus) cite “the canons” (specifically Canon 3 of Constantinople I) as proof that Constantinople should have been seated ahead of Alexandria during the robber council of Ephesus II:

 During the reading the most devout Oriental bishops and those with them exclaimed: ‘Flavian [of Constantinople] went in as if already condemned.
 There is a blatant case of corrupt prosecution.
 Why was Flavian not seated in his proper place?
 Why was the bishop of Constantinople put in fifth place?’
 Paschasinus the most devout bishop said: ‘Look, in accordance with the will of God we give first place to the lord Anatolius.
 But they put the blessed Flavian fifth.’
 Diogenes the most devout bishop of the church of Cyzicus said: ‘Because you know the canons.’
 (Price and Gaddis, Acts of Chalcedon Vol 1, p.
-159)
+144 in the paperback)

 Even Pope Leo himself had apparently accepted Canon 3 according to an ally of his, Eusebius of Dorlyeum, who claimed: